anees12369/Terraform-Learning/Resource-Deployment/Intro-to-Deployment.md

 1.**The Terraform Block**

-- **Purpose:** Tells Terraform which providers it needs, where to download them from, and which version to use.
+- **Purpose:** Tells Terraform which providers it needs, where to download them from, and which version to use and allows you to configure the backend

+-
 ```bash
 terraform {
   required_providers {